pedegie/stats/README.md

         .build()
 ```
 #### disableSynchronization
-disables all synchronization mechanisms giving a bit of performance, use only if there is guarantee that at most one
+disables all synchronization logic giving a bit of performance, use only if there is guarantee that at most one
-thread access `Map/Collection` at any time.
+thread access `Map/Collection` at the same time.
 It doesn't have to be **the same** thread, just **only one at given time**.

 default: `false`
 ```java